Technica-Corporation/ipls_anomaly_detection/README.md

 The following steps will walk through running the IPLS Anomaly Detection Solution.

-1. From ipls_anomaly_detection, navigate to frontend on the Frontend Device
+1. From ipls_anomaly_detection, navigate to frontend on the Dashboard Device

    ```bash
    sh run_docker.sh